 how similar a flying ant and a termite swarmer look.

 1. The flying ant has curved antenna and the termite has strait.

-the ground and inside the wood.
-The termite swarmer is the colony member that is normally seen by by home owners when they
+it travels beneath the ground and inside the wood.
+The termite swarmer is the colony member that is normally seen by by home

-floor, wall or basement remodeling.
-They will notice damaged wood with "small white bugs" which are worker termites, crawling
+or deck restoration, floor, wall or basement remodeling.
+They will notice damaged wood with "small white bugs" which are worker

 Here are some signs that might be noticed if you have a termite problem.